 Deserialization and serialization both vary immensely from the programming language, serialization formats and software libraries used.
 There is not a standard approach to solving every insecure deserialization vulnerability attack because there are so many different customization variables when it comes to configuration and authentication.

-While this makes it more difficult to find these vulnerabilities, it does not mean you should not look twice as hard to find them using Static application security testing (SAST) and/or Dynamic application security testing (DAST).
+While this makes it more difficult to find these vulnerabilities, it does not mean you should not look twice as hard to find them using a variety of application security testing methods.
 To learn more about our team or the services we offer feel free to contact us here or by phone at +1 (855) 519-7328.

 BlueHat Security Conference Follow. “ Securing .Net Deserialization.”
 LinkedIn SlideShare, 9 Dec.
 2017, www.slideshare.net/MSbluehat/dangerous-contents-securing-net-deserialization.